Repayments on a £40,000 Mortgage

 How to get a £40,000 mortgage

-Using our free broker-matching service you can speak straight away to the right broker by simply making an enquiry online.
+Using our free broker-matching service you can speak straight away to the right broker by simply enquiring online.

 They’ll be able to help with:

-• Downloading and optimising your credit reports.
-It’s important to review your credit history before you apply for a mortgage, checking for any inaccuracies or outdated information that can be removed beforehand.
+• Downloading and optimising your credit reports: It’s important to review your credit history before you apply for a mortgage, checking for any inaccuracies or outdated information that can be removed beforehand.

-• Finding the right lender and securing the best deal for you.
-Your mortgage broker will be able to identify those lenders offering the best interest rate terms available across the whole market.
+• Finding the right lender and securing the best deal for you: Your mortgage broker will be able to identify those lenders offering the best interest rate terms available across the whole market.
 This will save you time and, potentially, some money too.

 Below are some illustrations of how the rate and length of your mortgage affect monthly repayments.
 All payments are based on a mortgage of £40,000.

-For interest-only mortgages the repayment remains as is regardless of the term.
-So, for example the repayment shown for 6% – £200 per month – would be the same if you opted for a 15 year term or a 30 year term as the capital owed doesn’t reduce and is paid off in full at the end using a separate repayment vehicle.
+For interest-only mortgages, the repayment remains as is regardless of the term.
+So, for example, the repayment shown for 6% – £200 per month – would be the same if you opted for a 15-year term or a 30-year term as the capital owed doesn’t reduce and is paid off in full at the end using a separate repayment vehicle.

 3% £719 £386 £276 £190 £169 £143 £100